smithara/SwarmDQW9_viresclient_presentation/README.md

 View the slides at https://smithara.github.io/SwarmDQW9_viresclient_presentation/viresclient.slides.html

+To generate the pdf go to https://smithara.github.io/SwarmDQW9_viresclient_presentation/viresclient.slides.html?print-pdf and print it as a pdf

 View the Jupyter notebook at https://nbviewer.jupyter.org/github/smithara/SwarmDQW9_viresclient_presentation/blob/gh-pages/viresclient.ipynb

 Use [RISE](https://rise.readthedocs.io) to run the presentation interactively, but will require a little setup: